 The forms must be completely filled in, including mailing addresses with zip codes.
 Only include a brief description of the claim at the time of filing.

 The claim must be served to the Defendant.
-If the Plaintiff, person filing the claim, wants the Sheriff's Office to serve the paperwork, a check made out to the Sheriff's Office for $50 may be dropped off at the Court with the initial filing.
+If the Plaintiff, person filing the claim, wants the Sheriff's Office to serve the paperwork, a check or money order made out to the Sheriff's Office for their fee may be dropped off at the Court with the initial filing.
 The Court Clerk will then send it to the Sheriff's Office through interoffice mail.
 The Washington County Sheriff's Office Fees for serving documents can be found here.

 The Defendant must respond within 14 days after the paperwork is served.
 The options are

 - Pay the claim if full.
 Contact the Plaintiff for payment methods and the availability of payment plans.

 - Demand a hearing.
 The defendant may file an answer and demand a hearing.
 The fee is $37.
 The court needs a current mailing address.